-For purposes of the above contention rules, an IDN ccTLD string request is regarded as validated once it is confirmed that the string is a meaningful representation of the name of the Territory and that the string has passed the Technical and Similarity Evaluation as described in sections 8.5 and 8.6.
+For purposes of the above contention rules, an IDN ccTLD string request is regarded as validated once it is confirmed that the string is a meaningful representation of the name of

+Evaluation as described in Module the Territory and that the string

+4. has passed the Technical and

+Similarity Evaluation as

+described in sections 8.5 and

+8.6.